worldamazing/plan/docs/overview.md

 * **Origin**: When society severs people from purpose — when work, love, art, and thought become shallow or transactional — the human spirit begins to wither.
 * **Expression**: Existential dread, nihilism, addiction, “burnout,” depersonalization.
 * **Challenge**: Restoring meaning through *truth and participation*.
 A life aligned with reality — and rooted in contribution — dissolves much of what we call despair.

+## Betrayal: The Moment the Bug Becomes a Wound
+The "bugs" of Civilization 1.0 are not just abstract, systemic flaws.
+They are experienced in the most intimate and painful way possible: as acts of **betrayal.** Betrayal is the moment the impersonal pressure of a distorted system becomes a deeply personal wound.
+It is the shattering of a sacred, often unspoken, bond of trust.

+The essence of betrayal is that it comes from a person, a group, or an institution we believed was on our side.
+It is the weaponization of a trusted relationship.
+This is the catalytic event that injects the poison of the "Cycle of Distortion" directly into our psyche, triggering our deepest defenses and forcing the creation of the Performance Self.
+Betrayal operates on three interconnected scales, weaving the web of distortion that defines our modern world.

+### 1. Interpersonal Betrayal: The Primal Wound
+Nowhere is this wound inflicted more deeply than in childhood, where the "primal bug" of Civilization 1.0 is first installed.
+This is not always a single, violent act.
+It is often a slow, insidious process of manipulation—a grooming that eases a child into a situation they are too young to understand.
+It can be a betrayal of their trust when they are asked to carry the secrets of a caregiver at a vulnerable age.
+It can even be the cruel, paradoxical betrayal where a child, in an act of brilliant but heartbreaking self-preservation, chooses to align with a caregiver's distorted reality and is then blamed for the very harm they endured.

+These early betrayals are the moments the "Coherence Engine" is hijacked.
+They teach a child the foundational lies of a distorted world: that their own perception is unreliable, that their authenticity is a threat, and that love is conditional upon performance.
+This is the original wound from which the Performance Self is born—a desperate strategy to survive in a world that has proven itself to be fundamentally untrustworthy.

+### 2. Systemic Betrayal: The Collapse of the Social Contract
+This is the macro-level wound.
+It is the pervasive, modern feeling of being betrayed by the very systems that were designed to protect and support us.

+It is the **economic system** that betrays its promise of opportunity by trapping millions in debt.
+It is the **healthcare system** that betrays its oath to heal by prioritizing profit over patients.
+It is the **governing system** that betrays its promise of freedom by creating a culture of surveillance and control.
+It is the **educational system** that betrays its mission to enlighten by sorting children for a competitive and unequal world.

+This collective, systemic betrayal is the source of mass cynicism and the collapse of institutional trust.
+It creates a world where people feel powerless and alone, eroding the very possibility of collective action.

+### 3. Self-Betrayal: The Internalization of the Lie
+This is the most subtle and corrosive form of the wound.
+It is the act of violating our own integrity, of becoming an accomplice in our own suppression.

+Self-betrayal occurs every time we stay silent in the face of an untruth because we are afraid.
+It is when we act against our own deepest values to gain acceptance or avoid conflict.
+It is every time we lie to ourselves to maintain a comfortable but false narrative about our lives.
+Each act of self-betrayal reinforces the shame-based belief that we are not strong enough or worthy enough to live in alignment with our own truth.

+The "Practice of Honesty" is the direct antidote to this.
+It is the courageous, moment-to-moment decision to end this devastating cycle and to no longer betray ourselves.

+### The End of Betrayal
+The entire World Amazing Framework is an engineering plan to create a world where betrayal is rendered obsolete by design.
+Its radical transparency makes deceptive betrayal impossible.
+Its profound security removes the scarcity-based motives for most betrayals.
+And its commitment to restoration provides a clear, compassionate path to heal the wounds when, during our long transition, betrayals inevitably occur.
+It is a system designed to rebuild trust at every level, from the intimacy of our homes to the architecture of our world.

 ## Shame: The Weight of the Wound
 If there is a single internal experience that defines the pain of our collective wound, it is shame.
 The natural, healthy signal of social **misalignment** no longer leads to a temporary sense of **wrongdoing** and quick repair.
 Instead, it has mutated into a chronic, toxic state of **shame.** It is this unresolved shame, this feeling of being fundamentally flawed, that drives the elaborate performances we construct to hide our true selves from each other.